Brought into the limelight by actor Michael J. Fox, Parkinson's disease affects the body’s ability to control movement.

 New research is focused on developing treatments that will give people a more steady flow of dopamine and decrease fluctuations.

 One common side effect of not having steady levels of dopamine is dyskinesia (involuntary movements).
-To address this issue, neurologist Leo Verhagen, MD, PhD, is participating in a study involving an investigational agent for dyskinesia.

 3. Surgical intervention decreases fluctuations and soothes symptoms

 People who respond well to medications, but struggle with fluctuations throughout the day may be eligible for deep brain stimulation (DBS), a surgical treatment in which a neurostimulator delivers tiny electrical signals to areas of the brain that control movement.

 "DBS changes the electrical activity of the brain, like a pacemaker.
 Patients can have fantastic improvement of their stiffness and tremor with this therapy," says Witek.
 "For people who do well with DBS, it is a life-changing improvement."